luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 If it's a different type of network, you can use :code:`raw` (default) output format and  provide a custom handler file to decode and display the NN results.

-You can use these configuration examples to customize your :code:`custom_model.json`.
+You can use these configuration examples to customize your :code:`custom_model.json` inside :code:`resources/nn/custom_model` directory

 - **MobileNetSSD**